Endless (comics)

-The Endless are a family of beings who appear in American comic books published by DC Comics.
-The members of the family include Death, Delirium, Desire, Despair, Destiny, Destruction, and Dream.
+The Endless are a family of cosmic beings who appear in American comic books published by DC Comics.
+The members of the family are: Death, Delirium, Desire, Despair, Destiny, Destruction and Dream.

-The Endless characters were created by Neil Gaiman and first appeared in the comic book series The Sandman (1989–1996).
-They embody powerful forces, or aspects, of the DC Universe.
-They are depicted as among the most powerful beings in the DC Universe, distinct from most gods, as gods are created by mortal belief.
-Dream is the protagonist of The Sandman series, but all the Endless play major roles in it.
+The Endless characters were created by Neil Gaiman and loosely based on the chthonic gods and children of the goddess Nyx of Greek mythology.
+They first appeared in the comic book series The Sandman (1989–1996).
+They embody forces of nature in the DC Universe.
+They are depicted as among the most powerful beings in the world of these characters, and are distinct in this universe from gods, which are created by mortal belief.
+The character Dream is the protagonist of The Sandman series, but all the Endless beings play major roles.

 The Endless are a dysfunctional family of seven siblings.
 They appear in different forms but are most often depicted as having very white skin and black hair, with the exception of redheads Delirium and Destruction.
 Their appearance often changes to fit the expectations of those they meet or the situation they are in.